Ahmed al-Nami

-Ahmed bin Abdullah al-Nami (أحمد بن عبد الله النعمي; 7 December 1977 – 11 September 2001) was a Saudi terrorist hijacker.
-He was one of the four hijackers of United Airlines Flight 93, which was crashed into a field in Stonycreek Township, Pennsylvania, following a passenger revolt, as part of the 11 September attacks.
+Ahmed bin Abdullah al-Nami (أحمد بن عبد الله النعمي; December 7, 1977 – September 11, 2001) was a Saudi terrorist hijacker.
+He was one of the four hijackers of United Airlines Flight 93, which was crashed into a field in Stonycreek Township, Pennsylvania, following a passenger revolt, as part of the September 11 attacks.

 Born in Saudi Arabia, al-Nami had served as a muezzin and was a college student.
 He left his family in 2000 to complete the Hajj, but later went to Afghanistan bound for an al-Qaeda training camp where he befriended other future hijackers and would soon be chosen to participate in the attacks.

 He arrived in the United States in May 2001, on a tourist visa, where he would settle in Florida up until the attacks.
-On 11 September 2001, al-Nami boarded United 93 and assisted in the hijacking of the plane so that it could be flown into the U.S. Capitol.
+On 11 September 2001, al-Nami boarded United 93 and assisted in the hijacking of the plane so that it could be flown into an iconic building, likely the U.S. Capitol or the White House.
 The plane instead crashed into a field in rural Somerset County, Pennsylvania during a passenger uprising, due to the passengers receiving information from their families of the three other hijacked planes that hit the World Trade Center and the Pentagon.
 Al-Nami, along with Ahmed al-Haznawi, are suspected to have carried the presumed bomb that was brought aboard Flight 93.